 Time-based Email Marketing Sequences

 Some email marketing sequences for artists are time-based emails.
 They are sent in a series determined by pre-set dates and times.
-Holiday promotions and studio show promotions are don’t require a trigger to start a sequence.
-The full effects happen as artists evolve their email marketing and combine trigger and time-based sequences.
+Holiday and studio show promotions don’t require a trigger to start a sequence.
+Instead, the full effects happen as artists evolve their email marketing and combine trigger and time-based sequences.

 Types of Email Marketing Sequences for Artists